osnr/buffaloe/README.md

 - The program only gives you the first parse it can find at the moment.
 - There are probably parse bugs and inconsistencies between the two engines.
 - Advanced optimizations break the core.logic engine for some reason.
+- I bet we can make the Prolog engine faster!
+Maybe try and get the interactive prompt to talk to JS instead of just restarting the program for new input?